 Yes.
 Weekly Shonen Jump issues, whether purchased as individual issues or through a yearly membership, are yours to keep!
 They are archived in your account’s My Library.

 Will Weekly Shonen Jump members receive Yu-Gi-Oh!
 TCG cards?

 Yes!
 If you purchase a Weekly Shonen Jump 12-month membership, you will get at least four Yu-Gi-Oh!
 TCG cards sent to your home!
 You will receive whichever cards are shipped during the duration of your membership.
 To guarantee shipment, log in to your VIZ account and click on your username at the top of the page to visit your Profile page.
-From there, edit your shipping address in the Change Account Settings and Privacy area.
+From there, edit your shipping address in the Edit Account Settings area.